KorbinWilliams/simple-timeline/src/components/timeline/timeline.md

 # Timeline Readme

 ## About
-  This component was made because google's timeline chart for React was a royal pain in the ass.
+  This component was made because google's chart for React was a royal pain in the ass for making timelines.
 It is a timeline chart that takes items, groups them based on a shared property, and displays items that match the current date.

 ## Required Props

 - `items`: an array of items to be used in the timeline
 - `timelineDate`: a date object (or date in milliseconds) to use for the timeline.
-Used for the year, month, and day (will exclude items not matching the timelineDate)
+Used for the year, month, and day (will exclude items not matching the day of timelineDate)
-- `timelineStart` & `timelineEnd`: these are numbers to indicate the start and end of the timeline measured in hours (defaults to 0 and 24 respectively)
 - `dateItemsLoc`: an array with the strings of the location for the date items using dot formatting (i.e. ['item.end.time', 'item.start.time']). the first item in the array should be the start, and the second the end
 - `vAxisProp`: a string used to indicate the location of the prop (using dot notation) to use to group items (defaults to trying item.key if omitted)
 - `chartHeight`: the height of the chart (defaults to 100% of the allocated height.
 Will be smaller if there are less than 4 rows)